History of Chinese currency: Ancient currencies

 The use of shell money is attested to in the Chinese writing system.
 The traditional characters for 'goods' (貨), 'buy/sell' (買/賣), and 'monger' (販), in addition to various other words relating to 'exchange', all contain the radical 貝, which is the pictograph for shell (simplified to 贝).
 The extent of the circulation of shell money is unknown, and barter trade may have been common.
 However, copies of cowry shells made out of bone, wood, stone, lead and copper were common enough to presume that they were used in trade.

+Cowries, sourced from the Indian Ocean, were valued for their rarity, durability, and portability.
+Their usage as currency likely came from their symbolic and practical value which represented wealth and status.
+Archaeological findings, such as cowrie shell imitations made of bone and stone, indicate the growing institutionalization of monetary practices during this period.
+One of the reasons why they started producing cowrie shell imitations was mainly due to the lack of organic cowrie shells.
+New Research on the Origin of Cowries in Ancient China by K.Peng also mentions tributes and exchanges involving cowries, highlighting their role in both economic and ceremonial contexts.

 The Chinese may have invented the first metal coins, coins found in Anyang date to before 900 BC.
 At that time, the coin itself was a mock of more earlier used cowry shells, so it was called the Bronze shell.

 Bronzed shells were found in the ruins of Yin, the old capital of the Shang dynasty (1500–1046 BC).
-Bronze became the universal currency during the succeeding Zhou dynasty.
-During the Warring States period, from the 5th century BC to 221 BC, Chinese money was in the form of bronze objects that were of three main types.
+Bronze became the universal currency during the succeeding Zhou dynasty, which saw the diversification of currency forms.
+By the late Western Zhou and early Eastern Zhou, bronze objects such as spades and knife-shaped coins began circulating alongside cowries.
+During the Warring States period, from the 5th century BC to 221 BC, Chinese money consisted of three main types of bronze objects.
 The Zhou, the Wei (魏), the Han (韓) and the Qin (秦) all used coins shaped like a spade (bu).
 The Qi (齊) used money in the shape of a knife (dao).
 The Zhao (趙) and the Yan (燕) used knife money before switching over to spade money roughly halfway through the Warring States period.
 The Chu (楚) used money in the forms of "ant nose" coins (yibi).